Infinitely Losing My Edge

 I was there.

-I was the first guy playing Derrick May to the jazz kids.
+I was the first guy playing Masters at Work to the funk kids.

 Everybody thought I was crazy.